Technology-Notes/Distributed-Systems-Complete/README.md

 -	To access older version click on file name and click latest version to access all old versions

+### Virtualization (10 min)

+Virtualization is known as an act of emulating a physically realized object where it provides the functionality of the object from which it was virtualized.
+IBM in early 1960’s was not able to run few OS because of which they started to lose business.
+This encouraged them to take a step towards virtualization.
+Few smart people from Stanford university were able to perform software emulation who later established a company VMware.
+In todays world cloud technologies can sell a piece of computer by provided required number of core and memory.
+It is still known that we haven’t made the application which can utilize high numbers of core at a time.

 ## Area 2
 > Include notes here about each of the links